A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data

 \!\!This formula maps an area under the curve of zero point five, which indicates that the data is indistinguishable, to a detection score of one.
 Similarly, an area under the curve of one, which indicates that the data is perfectly distinguishable, is mapped to a detection score of zero.
 Therefore, a higher detection score suggests higher fidelity from the perspective of global detectability \citep{sdmetrics_detection,zhang2024tabsyn}.

-Sample level fidelity and $\alpha$-precision are reported using the support based definition of \citet{alaa2022faithful}, which is also adopted by the TabSyn framework \citep{zhang2024tabsyn}.
+Sample-level fidelity and $\alpha$-precision are reported using the support-based definition of \citet{alaa2022faithful}, which is also adopted by the TabSyn framework \citep{zhang2024tabsyn}.
 In this evaluation, let $P_r$ and $P_g$ denote the real and synthetic distributions where $S_r$ is the support of the real distribution and $S_g$ is the support of the synthetic distribution.
 Following the work of \citet{alaa2022faithful}, the $\alpha$-support of the real distribution is defined as the minimum volume subset of $S_r$ that contains a probability mass equal to $\alpha$:

 \!\!In this context, the volume function represents the Lebesgue volume measure.
 The corresponding $\alpha$-precision is defined as the probability that a synthetic sample lies within the real $\alpha$-support \citep{alaa2022faithful}: